vedetta-com/caesonia/INSTALL.md

 ## Administration

-Suppose "john@example.ca" address needs to be added, with "johndoe" alias.
+Suppose the address "john@example.ca" needs to be hosted, with a "johndoe" alias.

-*n.b.*: Assuming the DNS [Prerequisites](README.md#prerequisites) for Virtual Domains are met
+*n.b.*: Assuming DNS [Prerequisites](README.md#prerequisites) for Virtual Domains are met

 Add virtual domain:
 ```sh